 Are you starting to notice a wormlike creature with a lot of legs crawling in or around your home?
 You may be seeing millipedes, a common pest that likes to take cover in damp, dark places.
 When outdoor conditions are unusually dry or wet, millipedes can inch their way indoors.
-This time of year, millipedes are emerging from crevices where they spent the winter, so you’re likely to spot them while they’re on the move.
 Here’s what you need to know about millipede control.

 What are millipedes?